geerlingguy/3d-printing/README.md

-# Jeff Geerling's 3D Printing Setup Guide
+# Jeff Geerling's 3D Printing Setup

 After spending many, many hours configuring things and adjusting my 3D Printing setup to my liking, I thought it would be a good idea to document everything here, not only for the benefit of others being able to learn from my setup, but also in case I need to replicate anything or a meteorite hits my printer and destroys it.